bradleybeddoes/oidc-certification-docker/README.md

 As things aren't quite stable yet this will:

-1. Start all required webservices
+1. Start Nginx and pending resolution of #1 start python web servers
 2. Provide you a bash prompt on the active docker instance allowing you to tweak issues - remember when you kill the image all changes disappear!.